Skip to content

 )

-# Second typical method that test if subscriptions is defined inside the client object
+# Second typical method that tests if subscriptions are defined inside the client object.

 def test__get_subscriptions__(self):